Looking Under the Label

 - Challenge students to think critically about ALL food labels they see, especially those indicating the type of practices used on the farm where it was produced.
 Discuss what your students perceive as the pros and cons of these labels in our food system.

 |Deceptions can be found on food labels.
 Rather than pointing out erroneous label content, allow and encourage students to think critically about what food packaging labels mean and evaluate the claims.
-Ask them to consider how consumer perceptions and biases may influence the search for evidence, and how credible evidence should influence decision making.|
+Ask them to consider how consumer perceptions and biases may influence the search for evidence, and how credible evidence should influence decision making.

 Read the article, "Don't Be Fooled by Food Labels" to dive deeper into the meaning of more food labels.

-To increase student understanding of the "non-GMO" food label, do the Interest Approach activity from the lesson, Evaluating GMO Perspectives Through Labeling.
+To increase student understanding of the "non-GMO" food label, do the Engagement activity from the lesson, Evaluating GMO Perspectives Through Labeling.
 This activity demonstrates to students the types of foods that may and do not contain ingredients from a genetically modified plant.
 After learning about the ten plants that have a commercially approved GMO variety in the United States, students will be able to recognize which labels appropriately identify a food that could have genetically modified ingredients from foods that do not have a GMO counterpart and are simply labeled non-GMO for marketing purposes.

 Have students complete a Venn Diagram to identify the similarities and differences between conventional and organic farming practices.